vistadataproject/vistadataproject.github.io/demo/index.md

 CloudVISTA (nodeVISTA)

-nodeVISTA is a pure cloud-native, Node.js-driven version of VISTA (no MUMPS) and runs on a Node.js web server in the cloud.
+nodeVISTA is a pure web-based, cloud-native, Node.js-driven version of VISTA (no MUMPS) and runs on a Node.js web server in the cloud.
 The following describes how to install and run the nodeVISTA demo to exercise the Master VISTA Data Model (MVDM).

 __This demonstration focuses on how MVDM audits, secures, and emulates current production VISTA clients such as CPRS using the RPC Emulator__: